🌡️ Loading weather...

 Brookline Inspectional Services Department

-Address: 333 Washington Street, Brookline, MA 02445
+333 Washington Street, Brookline, MA 02445

-Phone: (617) 730-2150
+Phone: (617) 730-2100

-Official Website: Inspectional Services
+Official Website: Brookline Inspectional Services Department

 Brookline Commercial Property Snow Removal Fines and Enhanced Penalties

-Violations triggering commercial penalties may include:
+Violations triggering commercial penalties include:

 • Ice-covered accessible parking spaces and access aisles.

-• Blocked curb ramps preventing wheelchair access.
+• Blocked curb ramps, preventing wheelchair access.

 • Obstructed building entrances and emergency egresses.